-ESG refers to a broad range of factors that may on their own, or in combination, influence the risk/return characteristics of our investments.
+Sustainability or 'ESG' factors refer to a broad range of factors that may on their own, or in combination, influence the risk/return characteristics of our investments.
 As part of our investment and lending decisions, we will consider those factors that are material from a risk perspective.
-To aid the investigation of these issues, Rothesay utilise third-party data sources including ESG data from MSCI and carbon emission data provided by Bloomberg.
+To aid the investigation of these issues, Rothesay utilise third-party data sources including sustainability data from MSCI and carbon emission data provided by Bloomberg and CDP.

 Rothesay benefits from directly managing our investments, allowing a detailed approach to managing sustainability and climate risk.
-This process is assisted by Rothesay's ESG team, including dedicated ESG analysts, who support the analysis of climate issues and facilitate the embedding of climate-related considerations across the business.
-The ESG team is also responsible for monitoring and updating this policy.
+This process is assisted by Rothesay's Sustainability team, including dedicated sustainability analysts, who support the analysis of climate issues and facilitate the embedding of sustainability-related considerations across the business.
+The Sustainability team is also responsible for monitoring and updating this policy.